AimeeKnight/Blogament/README.md

 on it, and set up the post's relation.

 Note: You must pass your user object as a string, due to the way engines load their configuration files.
-Without the host's class passed as a string, Ruby will throw an error since the host's model isn't yet loaded.
+Without the host's class passed as a string, Ruby will throw an errow since the class will initially be undefined.

 The blog's default route is set to `/blog`.
 You can set this to something else if you'd like.